blorente/beyond-the-loop/_drafts/2020-08-05-you-should-learn-rust...-as-a-second-language.md

 So.
 What *does* Rust teach you?

+# Rust teaches you to read (and understand) the output of your tools

+Rust will try to catch and fix a lot of your bugs before it runs your code.

+This is great, because it means that it will teach you to think about things that you weren't thinking before (more on that later), but it also means that it will produce **a lot** of error messages.

+In fact, programming in Rust is often described as **"a conversation with the tools"**, where you tell the tool "is my code allright?" and the tool responds with great error messages.

+Inevitably, this means that you'll need to **get into the habit of reading erorr messages carefully**.
+Rust's error messages are thoughtfully crafted to be informative and actionable.

+Sometimes, Rust will even guess what concept you need to understand to solve the error, and **point you to the right documentation!**

+Let me repeat that.

+Rust will see the bug, catch it, guess "this user doesn't quite understand X", and it will give you a link to it!

+If you get into the habit of carefully reading and understanding error messages, your productivity and learning will skyrocket.

+Now, let's dive into some more concrete things Rust will teach you.

 # Rust will teach you about types

 Let's look at the following example in JavaScript: